Top ranked special educational needs solicitors

 You may want your child to go to another school for a variety of reasons including:

 What you should do depends on the reasons behind the move.
 It may be that your child needs to be reassessed so that the school understands your child’s needs more fully.
-A reassessment could recommend more provision which means that your child’s Education, Health & Care Plan (EHCP) or Statement of SEN should be amended.
+A reassessment could recommend more provision which means that your child’s Education, Health & Care Plan (EHCP) should be amended.
 It may also provide evidence for the need of a more specialist school.
-Essentially you will be asking for your child’s EHCP/Statement to be amended.
+Essentially you will be asking for your child’s EHCP to be amended.
 If the local authority is resistant to the change you will need to prepare strong evidence to challenge the decision and may eventually have to appeal to the Special Educational Needs and Disability Tribunal (SENDIST).

-Prior to your move you should contact the new local authority, let them have your child’s EHCP/Statement and visit schools in the new area.
+Prior to your move you should contact the new local authority, let them have your child’s EHCP and visit schools in the new area.
 If you are unhappy with the school that the local authority proposes to name, you can try to negotiate with them or ultimately you will have to appeal to the SENDIST.

 We can advise on reassessments, instructing independent experts to assess your child, liaising with the local authority and appealing to the SENDIST.